gkaf89/NCC-Trainings/Courses/docs/openmp/profiling.md

 ##### Intel Advisor

-Intel Advisor: set of collection tools for the metrics and traces that can be used for further tunning in the code. `survey`: analyse and explore an idea about where to add efficient vectorisation.
+Intel Advisor: a set of collection tools for the metrics and traces that can be used for further tuning in the code. `survey`: analyse and explore an idea about where to add efficient vectorisation.

 ???
 Info "Example: Intel Advisor"